Materials-Data-Science-and-Informatics/awesome-fair/README.md

 [Dataverse](https://dataverse.org/) Open source research data repository software

 [EuDat B2share](https://b2share.eudat.eu/) A repository by EuDat, but the software is open source and one can setup own instances of it.

-### FAIR assessment

-[F-uji](https://www.f-uji.net/) An (online) tool which can provide a FAIR score for a given PID based on a metric created by FAIRsFAIR

-[FAIR Evaluation Services](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/#!/) A FAIR assessment tool from FAIRsharing, [code](https://github.com/FAIRMetrics/Metrics)

 ## Awesome meta data dumps/sources of publications